auerlab/fasda/README.md

 limitation of Mann-Whitney is that it requires a minimum of 8 samples to achieve reasonable statistical power.
 As a result, it is not useful for typical RNA-Seq or ATAC-Seq experiments with only 3 replicates.
+However, exact P-values are preferable anyway, and FASDA computes them almost instantaneously for 3 or 4 replicates.

 Parametric tests used by popular tools can provide reasonable power at very low sample sizes, in exchange for high FDR when the data do not fit the